Welcome to this lesson on how to strum a guitar with a pick.

 For today, we’re going to see how to strum a guitar on basic chords, as it’s your first strumming lesson.
 We will do upward and downward moves at a steady pace.

 The first chord for this exercise is A minor.
-For the record, this is the first chord I’ve learned, and it’s usually one of the first chords learned by new players.
+For the record, it’s the first chord I’ve learned, and it’s usually one of the first chords learned by new guitar players.
+You can also start with E minor, which is presented after.
+Those two chords are used in a LOT of songs.

 2. First chord: A minor